6 Free or Cheap Ways How to Sell Land Without a Realtor

 Get the most exposure for your land listing

-The main reason to list your land for sale on the MLS is exposure.
-The MLS is the predominant way that real estate is advertised for sale, so if you don't take advantage of the MLS you're potentially missing out on buyers.
+Exposure is the main reason to list your land for sale on the MLS.
+The MLS is the predominant way real estate is advertised for sale.
+If you don't take advantage of the MLS you're potentially missing out on buyers.

 Flat fee listings often come with perks such as for sale signs and contract forms.
-The flat fee broker may also be available to answer questions and provide limited support.
+The flat fee broker can also answer questions and provide limited support.

 Attract high-quality buyers

 Another benefit of listing your land for sale on the MLS compared to free options is that it tends to attract higher-quality buyers.
-The buyers that contact you about your MLS listing usually have a real estate agent representing them.
+The buyers that contact you about your MLS listing typically have a real estate agent representing them.
 That's a sign that they're taking their search seriously.
-Even the ones that aren't represented by agents are less likely to be tire kickers or bargain hunters.
+Even the ones that aren't represented by agents are less likely to be tire kickers.